 It today’s culture, things move faster than ever.
 You can get feedback from customers almost instantaneously, which can be a great benefit, but also a drawback.
 Internal or external issues can escalate much faster, and being an agile leader makes it easier to address conflicts quickly.
 Learning agility is all about dealing adequately with the change and helping others develop such a characteristic

 The business leader that rejects agility is like a heavy rock in a stream.
 When it doesn’t move with the current, it simply erodes over time.
 It stays in one place passively molding to the current, instead of being carried away, or finding its own path.
 It doesn’t adapt, it simply reacts.
 Without agile thinking, you’ll be left behind, reacting instead of being proactive.

-Agility in business is an important tool--it’ll help you lead and grow your company.
+Agility in business is an important tool–Learning Agility will help you lead and grow your company.
 It may seem complicated, but in reality, adopting a few habits in the workplace makes agile learning simple.

 What is agility in business?